Reversalzzz/Full-patch-NL5/README.md

 Step 1.
-Install NetLimiter 5.2.1.0 by running the file "NetLimiter Installer!".
+Install NetLimiter 5.2.1.0 by running the file "NetLimiter installer".

 Step 2.
 Run the "Patcher" file as admin which will open a cmd prompt, now keep pressing any key until the cmd prompt closes, now the installation will be done for you.